OctopusDeploy/blog/blog/2021-12/gitops-good-bad-ugly/index.md

 > The desired state of a GitOps managed system must be:
 >
->    Declarative
+>    Declarative- A system managed by GitOps must have its desired state expressed declaratively.
 >
->    A system managed by GitOps must have its desired state expressed declaratively.
+>    Versioned and Immutable - Desired state is stored in a way that enforces immutability, versioning and retains a complete version history.
 >
->    Versioned and Immutable
+>    Pulled Automatically - Software agents automatically pull the desired state declarations from the source.
 >
->    Desired state is stored in a way that enforces immutability, versioning and retains a complete version history.
->
->    Pulled Automatically
->
->    Software agents automatically pull the desired state declarations from the source.
->
->    Continuously Reconciled
->
->    Software agents continuously observe actual system state and attempt to apply the desired state.
+>    Continuously Reconciled - Software agents continuously observe actual system state and attempt to apply the desired state.

 The contrast between low level descriptions of GitOps found in most blog posts and the high level ideals of a GitOps system described by the working group is worth some discussion, as the differences between them is a source of much confusion.